cguz/java-to-rust/README.md

 The author is a beginner in rust, so the generated code will sometimes be kind of "unrusty".
 At the moment this server is used in the porting of the apache math3 maven artefact.

+## How to use it.

+There are two ways:
+<a href=http://46.182.19.221:8080/java-converter/index.jsp>link</a> leads to a small vm running this war.

+or use maven to build a snapshot and deploy the war-file into a J2EE-Container.

+The default Web-Side shows two Textfields
+The first can be edited and the java-text can be pasted there.
+After pressing the button the converted code appears in the second Textfield.

+The java-code can be a class, a part of a class or a simple statement.
+The code must be (java-)syntactically correct.
+The result quite certainly will not be (rust-)syntactically correct ;-)
+``

 ## functions

 The server mainly tries to support in dumb formatting changes which are always the same.